 Those numbers can be a little terrifying, and the Surf Rider Foundation is determined to help.

-For those of you who don’t know, The Surf Rider Foundation is an organization founded on the belief and commitment to protect the world’s ocean, waves and beaches through a powerful activist network.
+For those of you who don’t know, The Surf Rider Foundation is an organization founded on the belief and commitment to protecting the world’s ocean, waves, and beaches through a powerful activist network.
 Our own Coastal Bend chapter, founded in 2004, is no different.

 Participating restaurants must follow five criteria in order to be in the program:

 - follow proper recycling practices

 - only use reusable tableware for onsite dining and provide disposable utensils for takeout dining only upon request